muhammadshaban89/learn-kubernetes/reource-outas/LimitRange.md

 ------------

 **- Default injection:**
-If a Pod doesn’t specify resources.requests or resources.limits, Kubernetes injects defaults from the LimitRange.
+If a Pod doesn’t specify "resources.requests "or "resources.limits", Kubernetes injects defaults from the LimitRange.

 **- Validation failure:**
-If a Pod violates the min or max constraints, it will be rejected with a LimitRange validation error.
+If a Pod violates the "min" or "max" constraints, it will be rejected with a LimitRange validation error.

 **- Scope:**
 Only new Pods are validated.
 Existing ones are not retroactively affected.